March 15, 2020

 If you are looking for a solution on how to manage staff remotely for the first time or looking to improve your current systems, this article will help show you how based on actual experience.

-Recently, due to the Coronavirus, managers need to know how to best manage their staff as they begin working remotely.
+Recently, due to the Coronavirus, organizations and businesses need to know how to best manage their staff as they begin working remotely.

 My hope is that I can help contribute to the current situation by essentially open-sourcing all of our procedures for effective remote work.

 My team has been managing 50-100+ full-time employees, part-time employees, and contract team members working remotely for years.
-We have had some incredible system failures (theft) and also some huge wins (getting invited to a team member's wedding in Bangladesh) with managing remote staff.
-Overall, we have managed almost 200k hours of remote workers on one platform alone: UpWork.
+We have had some incredible system failures and also some huge wins with managing remote staff.
+Overall, we have managed almost 200,000 hours of remote workers on one platform alone.

 - 172k hours managed